dot-event/dot-event-v2/README.md

 ## Subscriber shorthand

-Build lots of subscriptions at once:
+Build lots of dot-prop subscriptions at once:

 ```js
 events.on({